msimotwo/vmupgradeazure/README.md

         - In the drop-down for Disk name, select the name of the upgrade disk created in the previous step.

           - Select Save to attach the upgrade disk to the VM.

+<h3>Time to perform the Upgrade!</h3>

+- Heads up!
+To perform an upgrade, the VM must be in a running state.
+To check, you can access Azure and click on Virtual Machine to see the state of the VM.

+  - *Connect to the VM using RDP or RDP-Bastion.*

+  - *Determine the drive letter for the upgrade disk (typically E: or F: if there are no other data disks).*

+  - *Start Windows PowerShell.*

+  - *Change directory to the only directory on the upgrade disk.*

+  - *Execute the following command to start the upgrade:*
+    - .\setup.exe /auto upgrade /dynamicupdate disable

+  - *Select the correct "Upgrade to" image based on the current version and configuration of the VM using the following table:*

+- *During the upgrade process the VM will automatically disconnect from the RDP session.
+After the VM is disconnected from the RDP session the progress of the upgrade can be monitored through the screenshot functionality available in the Azure portal.*

+<h2>Post Upgrade Tips</h3>
+- *Delete the snapshots of the OS disk and data disk(s) if they were created.*

+- *Delete the upgrade media Managed Disk.*

+- *Enable any antivirus, anti-spyware or firewall software that may have been disabled at the start of the upgrade process.*